Fgerthoffert/actions-get-org-repos/README.md

 [official guidelines](https://docs.github.com/en/graphql/overview/rate-limits-and-node-limits-for-the-graphql-api)),
 but it is going to perform expensive queries.
-Depending of the number of repositories in your organization, running the action might consume all credits for the user attached to the personal api token.
+Depending of the number of repositories in your organization, running the action might consume all credits for the user attached to the personal API token.

 This is not necessarily an issue per se, but something to consider if that same user is performing other API operations.